 Wi-Fi repeaters and extenders receive a wireless router’s signal and retransmit it to areas of a home with problematic connectivity.
 The two devices work similarly, but a repeater consumes network bandwidth, leaving less for other devices.
 An extender, on the other hand, doesn’t steal bandwidth from other devices; however, extenders require a separate network to be created alongside the original.
 Users must log onto this separate network to use the extender signal, making this solution a bit inconvenient.

-Repeaters and extenders are decent options for improving and enhancing Wi-Fi signals, but neither is as effective as a mesh network.
+Repeaters and extenders are decent options for improving and enhancing Wi-Fi signals, but neither is as effective at helping achieve optimal performance from your home internet as a mesh network.
 Mesh networks combine a router with separate units sometimes known as “pods.”
 These connect wirelessly to the router and retransmit the signal to areas with low or nonexistent Wi-Fi coverage.

 GVEC Internet offers a state-of-the-art Wi-Fi mesh system for our customers.
 If you’re interested in learning more, visit our Home Wi-Fi Optimization page or call us at 800.699.4832.